 Description: The name of a local credential store policy configured on SPS.
-You can use this credential store to store sensitive information of the plugin in a secure way, for example, the inWebo client certificate.
+You can use this credential store to store sensitive information of the plugin in a secure way, for example, the ikey/skey values in the [duo] section.
 For details, see Store sensitive plugin data securely.